Collaborative Memory Boards for Funerals and Anniversaries

 • "What tradition or value from this group matters most to you?"

-• "Describe how this [organization/community/family] has evolved"
+• "Describe how this [organisation/community/family] has evolved"

 • "What contribution of this group deserves special recognition?"